Surf Life Saving Australia is Australia’s peak coastal water safety, drowning prevention and rescue authority.

-Our research initiatives include projects focused on rip current safety issues, development of a rocky coast hazard ratings, development of a standard for low-buoyancy lifejackets, evaluation of safety in surf sport, assessment of adaptions to cope with climate change and general drowning and injury epidemiology.
+Our research initiatives include projects focused on rip current safety issues, development of a rocky coast hazard rating, bystander rescues, evaluation of safety in surf sport, assessment of adaptions to cope with climate change and general drowning and injury epidemiology.

-Young males (16-39 years) are highly represented in the drowning statistics.
-SLSA undertook behavioural insights research into this high-risk group to better understand their perception of hazards and what motivates them to follow water safety procedures.
+Young males (15-39 years) are highly represented in the drowning statistics.
+SLSA undertook behavioral insights research into this high-risk group to better understand their perception of hazards and what motivates them to follow water safety procedures.
 The findings suggest young men believe they know enough about coastal safety and they are doing enough to remain safe.
 However, this is not necessarily the case.